Alpine Mounted Archery

 Picture

-If you bring your own horse, we spend time getting your horse acclimated to what it will be like for them to not only carry you, but your new, noisy, potentially frightening equipment.
+We spend time getting your horse acclimated to what it will be like for them to not only carry you, but your new, noisy, potentially frightening equipment.
 This desensitization process starts while you are on the ground.
 Next, we will cover carrying the equipment while you are mounted and throwing down equipment on the ground to practice for any type of emergency situation.
-You will start with using smaller weighted Jr. bows while mounted as they are easier to handle and learn with.
+You will start with using smaller weighted bows while mounted as they are easier to handle and learn with.

 Safety comes first!!
 You can't rush the process as your horse is learning.
 If your horse is taking his/her sweet time to acclimate, you may also use one of our horses to learn on.
 From these intro clinics, you can take away tips to practice at home or come practice with us as an MA3 member!